Utpal Chatterjee

 He played domestic cricket for Bengal and played three One Day Internationals for India in 1995.
+He was a part of the Indian squad which won the 1995 Asia Cup.
 He is the only cricketer ever from Bengal to have picked up more than 500 first class wickets.

 He picked up 52 wickets in the ranji trophy' season of 1999–2000.
 He retired in 2004 with 504 first class Wicket's to his credit.

 Since 4 September 2008, he has been the head coach of Bengal cricket team.